pdebuyl-lab/RMPCDMD/doc/tutorial.rst

 collisions at fixed time intervals.
 This saves computational time and renders otherwise untractable problems feasible.

-The 2007 paper introduces a computational model for a dimer nanomotor that is convenient thanks to its simple geometry.
+In Ref.:cite:`ruckner_kapral_prl_2007`, the authors introduce a computational model for a dimer nanomotor that is convenient thanks to its simple geometry.
 There are two spheres making up the dimer, linked by a rigid bond, one of which being chemically active and the other not.
 Solvent particles in contact with the chemically active sphere are converted from product to fuel.
-The active sphere thus acts as a sink for reagent particles (the “fuel”) and a source for product particles.
+The active sphere thus acts as a sink for reagent particles (the "fuel") and a source for product particles.

 Preliminary remarks